StellarwhimsRepo/Stellarwhims-EpicLoot_Stellarwhims_CustomClient/README.md

 Recipes to build trophies have been removed.

+Mythic crafting knowledge has been lost to the ages ...

 Keep an eye on the patch notes as this description is more of a general guideline.

 # Eitr and other items integration